chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Break at the beginning](../assets/sanghaforest/IMG_6327.jpg)

-It turns out that the Ba'aka people are insanely resourceful when it comes to the forest and so Bosco was already working on building his own backpack out of forest vines and such.
+It turns out that the Ba'aka people are ridiculously resourceful when it comes to the forest and so Bosco was already working on building his own backpack out of forest vines and such.
 Lundi was making more of a wrap thing to attach a few bags together.

 ![Bosco building a backpack](../assets/sanghaforest/DSC_6058.NEF-2.jpg)